-The simple answer is yes, like humans, dogs can get frostbite as well.
+Do dog owners need to be concerned about frostbite?
+The simple answer is yes, like humans, dogs can get frostbite.

 Frostbite is tissue damage that can occur in extreme cold.
 Dogs are at risk once the temperature falls below 32 degrees Fahrenheit.
 Just like with humans, frostbite is a dog’s natural process where blood is redirected from the body’s extremities to vital organs when there is a drop in body temperature.
 Areas that are furthest away from the heart such as the tail, ears, nose, and paws will experience a drop in blood flow, and this can cause tissue damage.

 Frostbite is not usually a life-threatening condition for dogs alone, but it is often followed by hypothermia, which can be fatal.

 Breed type certainly does play a factor in how susceptible a dog is to getting frostbite.
 Obviously, cold weather breeds such as the Siberian Husky and the Alaskan Malamute are less prone to this condition, but all breeds run the risk of frostbite and hypothermia when exposed to cold temperatures for a length of time.

 No dog should ever be left unattended in extreme weather for any period.
 A good rule of thumb is that if it is too cold for people, it is probably too cold for your dog.

 Small dogs, shorthaired dogs, puppies, and senior dogs are at the biggest risk of frostbite.

 Signs of Frostbite in Dogs

 - Pale, blue, or gray skin or other discoloration in the affected area

 - Skin cold to the touch